frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-external-ca.md

 1. Generate a CSR.
 2. Submit the CSR for signing by the external CA.
-3. Install the new CSR
+3. Install the new CSR.

 ::: note